elgs/gosqlapi/README.md

 Turns any SQL database into a RESTful API.
 Currently supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server and SQLite.

+The intention of `gosqlapi` is not to replace a full-fledged backend server, but to provide a quick and easy way to expose an SQL database as a RESTful API without writing any server side code, except for only SQL scripts.

 ## Installation

 ```bash